 The Rundfunkbeitrag – contributions to German broadcast media – must be paid by the resident, i.e. every adult who actually lives there.
 Because delimitation problems are “pre-programmed”, all tenants who have a valid rental contract and are registered at the residence are counted as being occupants of the residency.
 More information can be found here.

-Why can I not log in?
 Make sure that you have written your email address the same way it was written on the application.
-Make sure you are entering your password correctly.
+Check your password entry.

 Can I bring my pet with me?

-No, having pets is prohibited according to the General Terms and Conditions (download).
+No, having pets is prohibited according to the General Rental Terms and Conditions.